Tuesday, January 22, 2019

 I had to do something to avenge this deplorable injustice, so I donned my MAGA hat in solidarity with the Covington kids and got on the R train in Sunset Park in Brooklyn.
 Once on board, I casually slid my gaze around the subway car.
 Several young feminazis and fascist geldings began shooting angry stares at me.
 My instinct was to stare back and “smirk,” i.e., maintain a civilized, pleasant expression until they looked away (the brave Covington boy who smiled at the aggressive drum banger was accused later by some pathetic snowflakes of committing the heinous crime of “smirking”).

-One especially enraged feminazi exited the subway car, then waited until the subway doors closed (typical cowardly left-winger) and flipped me the bird.
+One especially enraged feminazi exited the subway car, then waited cowardly until the subway doors closed before flipping me the bird.
 I returned the favor while brazenly letting loose with a double-barreled smirk.
 Didn’t have a chance to take her photo because my phone was tucked away in my briefcase.
 Next time I’ll have my cell phone at hand to record the totalitarian leftists’ open-minded and tolerant reactions to . . . gasp, a hat.

-After arriving at Union Square wearing my MAGA hat . . . nothing happened.
-Probably because it had been so unusually cold lately (more evidence of “global warming” don’t cha know) that many people were not venturing out of their warm, cozy capitalist-built, capitalist-warmed, and capitalist-furnished apartments, preferring instead to curl up and watch their capitalist-produced televisions and eat capitalist-produced popcorn.
+That was two years ago.
+Today, after arriving at Union Square wearing my MAGA hat . . . nothing happened.
+Probably because it has been so cold lately (more evidence of “global warming” dontcha know) that people were not venturing out of their warm, cozy capitalist-built, capitalist-warmed, and capitalist-furnished apartments, preferring instead to curl up and watch their capitalist-produced televisions and eat capitalist-produced popcorn.

 Then I wandered down 14th Street, wondering if I was being trailed by commie thugs and wishing I had eyes in the back of my head.
 Then wandered down Broadway to the ultra-lib Strand bookstore, which has racks and racks of anti-Trump and pro-feminazi paraphernalia scattered throughout the store.
 This was a delicious experience because I love all bookstores, even the Strand, but have been personally boycotting them for a couple of years because of their virulent leftism, intolerance, and Trump-hatred.
 So, thanks to Donald J. Trump, I resumed one of my favorite New York activities: browsing around the Strand, enjoying the classical music in the background while brazenly wearing my MAGA hat and savoring the knowledge that brains were quietly exploding all around me.
 So delicious.